 When we work with clients at Nartak Media Group, we understand that paid media comes with a lot of industry slang, so to help our clients gain a better understanding, we’ve put together a glossary of TV buying terms.

-Bookend Approach: This approach is where there is a set of two matching or related commercials, with one played at the beginning of a commercial break and one played at the end of the commercial break.
-This best used for companies who want to use repetition to have viewers remember their message.
+Bookend Approach: This approach is where there is a set of two matching or related commercials.
+One commercial will play at the beginning of a commercial break and the other will be played at the end of the commercial break.
+This is best used for companies who want to use repetition to have viewers remember their message.

 Competitive Separation: Competitive separation is the length of time between commercials for the same service or product from a competitor.
 This is also known as commercial protection in broadcast and typically lasts about 10 minutes between commercials.

-Crawl: These are simple lines of text scrolling across the bottom of the screen, similar to weather information or secondary headlines found at the bottom of a newscast.
+Crawl: These are simple lines of text scrolling across the bottom of the screen.
+They are similar to weather information or secondary headlines found at the bottom of a newscast.